simon-weber/gmusicapi/docs/source/usage.rst

     # ...

-If you need both library management and uploading, just create one of each type of client.
+If you need both library management and uploading, just create multiple client instances.

+There is also the :py:class:`Webclient`, which is a mostly-deprecated interface that provides similar features to the Mobileclient.

-The reference section has complete information on both clients:
+The reference section has complete information on all clients:

 .. toctree::
    :maxdepth: 2